Torrin-MSci-Project/rasat/README.md

 chmod -R 777 dataset_files/
 ```

-Run the following command to start a new docker container for an interaction terminal that supports PICARD.
+Run the following command to start a new Docker container for an interaction terminal that supports PICARD.
 You may need to uncomment the line of the Makefile with `--gpus all` if you are not using a GPU.
 ```
 make eval
 ```